zyndagj/tutorials/tutorials/containers_on_slurm/01-introduction.rst

 Running multi-node containers
 --------------------------------

-Multi-node, or distributed, computing is a model of computation that takes the tasks from an algorithm that can be run independently and executes them across multiple computers.
+Multi-node, or distributed, computing is a model of computation that runs parallel tasks across multiple computers.
 While it's easy to spawn threads and processes on system, distributed applications need to be launched across all nodes and told how to communicate with eachother.
+This sounds difficult, but many frameworks make this accessible and give you near-linear speedups as more compute nodes are used.

 Multi-node MPI NCCL Test
 #########################